jacobtietz/cnn-vs-transformer-medical-image-segmentation/README.md

 The dataset can be downloaded from the official ISIC archive:
 [ISIC 2018 Dataset](https://challenge.isic-archive.com/data/#2018)

-Place the downloaded dataset in the `data` folder of both repositories.
+Place the downloaded dataset in the `data` folder of this repository.

 ---